MONY Group PLC Announces Share Repurchase and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MONY Group PLC, a company involved in financial transactions, has announced the repurchase of 68,219 of its ordinary shares from Morgan Stanley & Co.
-International Plc on the London Stock Exchange.
-The shares were bought at prices ranging from 218.2000 to 220.2000 pence per share, with a volume-weighted average price of 219.6300 pence.
-The company plans to cancel these shares, which could impact its share capital and potentially influence shareholder value.
+MONY Group PLC, a company operating in the financial sector, has announced a transaction involving the repurchase of its own ordinary shares on the London Stock Exchange.
+On October 24, 2025, MONY purchased 75,579 ordinary shares at prices ranging from 195.8000 pence to 197.7000 pence per share, with a volume-weighted average price of 196.7100 pence.
+The company plans to cancel these shares, a move that could potentially impact its stock value and shareholder equity by reducing the number of shares outstanding.

 Spark’s Take on GB:MONY Stock